hiddewie/template/README.md

 - `environment`: read an environment variable.
 - `reverse`: the string in reverse order.
 - `split(splitter)`: split the string for each occurrence of `splitter`.
+- `parseBoolean`: parses a boolean.
+- `parseInteger`: parses an integer.
+- `parseDecimal`: parses a decimal number.
+- `parseNumber`: parses an integer or decimal number.
+- `matches(regex)`: checks if a number matches a regular expression.

 #### Array functions